TFX (video game): Gameplay

 The game features an instant-action arcade mode, custom missions, and a campaign mode.
 The player can fly three aircraft: The Eurofighter Typhoon, the F-22 and the F-117, and can customize payload for each aircraft.
-The campaign mode takes place in three theatres - Colombia, Somalia, Libya, the Balkans, and the South Georgia Islands.
+The campaign mode takes place in five theatres - Colombia, Somalia, Libya, the Balkans, and the South Georgia Islands.
 "TFX" stands for Tactical Fighter E(X)periment.

 While 3 planes were simulated, the internal cockpit for all 3 were the same layout.
 TFX also featured a virtual cockpit mode, although the cockpit itself was more sparse in this mode.

 Development

 The Eurofighter Typhoon, a playable plane in TFX, was still in its prototype stage when TFX was released, with a real Eurofighter Typhoon not making its first flight until 1994.
-The interactive parts of the game were reduced to still images or omitted altogether for the Amiga version which, although never officially released by Ocean, was later included as a give-away game on a CU Amiga cover disk.
+The interactive parts of the game were reduced to still images or omitted altogether for the Amiga version which, although never officially released by Ocean, was in 1997 included as a give-away game on a CU Amiga cover disk.
 An experimental port was produced for the original PlayStation shortly after its release.
 The Soap Opera Engine was manually programmed in TFX, but would be altered to become automated in future games.
 TFX was shown at the 1994 European Computer Trade Show at the Business Design Centre in London, England.
 An Atari Jaguar port was slated to be under development by DID but it never released.